genner-lab/elasmo-mba/README.md

 cd ..
 ```

-5. Copy sample files into the meta-fish-lib module.
+5. Copy sample files into the meta-fish-pipe module.

 ```bash
 # copy across files to bioinformatics pipeline